 Solutions, on the other hand, get to the root of a company’s pain points to remedy real, long-standing issues or achieve fundamental change within an organization.
 And because they go beyond the surface level of deliverables, solutions can only be secured through a deep understanding of a company’s history, needs, goals, market, customer base, culture, etc.

-So, do you want a website (service), or better way to attract, nurture, and convert new customers online (solution).
+So, do you want a website (service), or a better way to attract, nurture, and convert new customers online (solution).

 The Strategy Gap